 - 6.1.1 Table 6.1 below presents a summary of the appraisal findings for each of the employment options.
-At the current level of unmet need (Scenario A), the effects are similar for each distribution option in terms of positive effects, with each bringing benefits for health and wellbeing, housing and economy.
+At the current level of unmet need (Scenario A), the effects are similar for each distribution option in terms of positive effects, with each bringing benefits for health and wellbeing and economy.
 The strategic site focus is most positive in these respects as it provides a greater amount of employment land overall and also would likely be part of a wider mixed use scheme.
-This approach is identified as potentially being most negative though in terms of environmental impacts (landscape and land, heritage, water, minerals and transport). - 6.1.2 The dispersal option also (A1) gives rise to negative effects on environmental factors, but brings about only minor positive effects on socio-economic factors.
+This approach is identified as potentially being most negative though in terms of the effects being more certain with regards to landscape, heritage, minerals and transport. - 6.1.2 The dispersal option also (A1) gives rise to negative effects on environmental factors (but this is less certain), but brings about only minor positive effects on socio-economic factors.
 This is due to pressure being put on existing services, without necessarily creating the economies of scale in different locations to support significant infrastructure improvements.
 The additional employment land delivered under this approach would also be lower compared to A3 when taking into account of commitments and completions. - 6.1.3 The HENA distribution (Option A4) is predicted to have mainly neutral effects in terms of environmental and social factors.
 This is because of an assumption that existing oversupply in Charnwood could be counted upon to deliver unmet needs.
 Nevertheless, there could still be some minor benefits in relation to economy and housing. - 6.1.4 A focus on the NLA (Option A3) brings about fewer negative effects compared to option A1, but these are still only minor across all of the SA topics. - 6.1.5 When increasing the scale of unmet needs to be delivered (i.e. growth scenario B), the effects for each distribution option become slightly more heightened.
 This serves to mean that uncertainties are removed or that a wider range of SA topics would be affected.
-For example, for a dispersal approach (B1), the positive effects for health, housing and economy remain minor, but are more certain.
-However, minor negative effects arise for transport, climate change and heritage that were not identified under A1.
+For example, for a dispersal approach (B1), the positive effects for health and economy remain minor, but are more certain.
+However, minor negative effects arise for biodiversity that were not identified under A1, and the likelihood of negative effects for other topics becomes more certain.
 Likewise, for the strategic site focus (B2), the potential for positive effects increases with regards to housing and economy, but the effects on landscape and land would be more prominent.
-For the HENA distribution (B4), the effects remain largely neutral, but there would be increased potential for health benefits at this higher scale of growth.
-Conversely minor negative effects could arise for landscape and land and biodiversity (that do not exist under A4). - 6.1.6 At the lower level of development (Scenario C), the effects of dispersal (A1 and A5) are mostly neutral, given that the majority of growth could be met through existing commitments.
-There would be some more notable effects for the focus on strategic sites, given that this would involve new land provision.
+For the HENA distribution (B4), the effects remain largely neutral, but there would be increased potential for health benefits at this higher scale of growth as well for the economy.
+Conversely minor negative effects could arise for landscape and land, transport, biodiversity and minerals (that do not exist under A4). - 6.1.6 At the lower level of development (Scenario C), the effects of dispersal (C1) and the HENA recommendations (C4) are mostly neutral, given that the majority of growth could be met through existing commitments.
+There would be some more notable effects for the focus on strategic sites and Near Leicester Area approaches (C2 and C3), given that both would involve greater amounts of new land provision.
 However, the effects would be minor and uncertain.